top of page

 This impressive piece of information set the scene for our journey into this beautiful country.

-Oslo is quietly vibrant, the harbour front on the Norwegian Sea is lined with sailboats and fjord cruises.
+Oslo is quietly vibrant, and the harbour front on the Norwegian Sea is lined with sailboats and fjord cruises.
 These are cruises that head out into the Oslo fjord and offer drinks and shrimp on board.

 Along the waterfront is Aker Brygge, an area popular for eateries, shopping, and entertainment.